betaghIEEE/DevoteApp-Training/Devote/notes.md

 Introduction shows us the gist of the app improvements with sounds and haptic feedback for 1:50.

+## Sound Effects

 The steps taken to accomplish this:
 I created a new utility module called SoundPlayer.
 I imported AVFoundation into this module and created a function to play some audio.

 We setup a well known function to play the selected sound from the local app bundle.

+Time index 7:28
+## Haptic Feedback

+This effort places some more constants and functions into the Constant module.

+I first clean up this module to keep the testItem under computed variables.
+I also convert this item into a one time computed constant.

+With all this in order, I make some tools in the User Experience (UX) section that I have designated.

+This UI Notification Feedback Generator comes in handy.
+It can be used to generate different kinds of feedback on iPhone devices.
+This applies in the Content View module.
+Let us see how this works.
+Also, I commit this now so that GIT can keep straight the changes.

 #  Chapter 10 - Introduction to the new Widget API